How interest-only mortgages work

 - Consider a non-bank lender.
 Non-bank lenders, including online lenders and credit unions, are unique in that they don’t have the same restrictions and regulations as traditional banks.
 This allows them to be more flexible with their lending terms.

 Why would I want an interest-only mortgage?

-For rental property or business owners, an interest-only mortgage could help redirect the cashflow from rent or business income into other investments and take advantage of the mortgage flexibility by paying off lump-sum amounts of the mortgage each year without incurring penalties.
+- For rental property or business owners, an interest-only mortgage could help redirect the cashflow from rent or business income into other investments and allow you to take advantage of the mortgage flexibility by paying off lump-sum amounts of the mortgage each year without incurring penalties.